supabase/pg_graphql/docs/api.md

     }
     ```

-The `cd` filter can also accept a single scalar.
+The `containedBy` filter can also accept a single scalar.
 In this case, only results where the only element in the array column is the input scalar are returned.

-=== "`cd` Filter with Scalar Query"
+=== "`containedBy` Filter with Scalar Query"
     ```graphql
     {
       blogCollection(
-        filter: {tags: {cd: "travel"}},
+        filter: {tags: {containedBy: "travel"}},
       ) {
         edges {
           cursor